feather-design-system/feather-design-system/docs/Components/NavigationRail/README.md

 ### Labels

-Text labels for navigation rail can be customized via the `labels` property.
+Text labels for Navigation Rail can be customized via the `labels` property.
 The default `labels` values are:

 ```js
 {